sebvilhelm/cv/src/cv.md

 </header>

-I am a full-stack developer from Copenhagen, currently working at Zendesk.
-I am passionate about accessibility, performance, and user experience, and I like React, GraphQL, and static type systems.
+I am a full-stack developer from Copenhagen, currently working at Lunar.
+I am passionate about accessibility, performance, and user experience, and I like React, systems design, and static type systems.
 I believe in finding the right tools for the job, and I am not afraid to dive into uncharted waters.
 I love to learn, and am constantly trying out new tech.
-I'm currently thinking a lot about TypeScript, Rust, Deno, OCaml (occasionally) and similar tech.

-I am looking for opportunities working on strongly-typed codebases, with a high regard for reliability and maintainability, and a down-to-earth, passionate culture.

-I am 29 years old, and live in the North Western neighborhood of Copenhagen with my fiancé.
-I enjoy brewing coffee — _the nerdy way_; playing and listening to music, and working on all sorts of programming side projects to hone my skills as a developer, and learn new tools and languages.

 ## Proficiencies